StupidRepo/PPGModCompiler/README.md

 ```
 Then you may need to restart the server, and check that the path you provided was correct (don't forget that your path needs to have a space at the end!)
 # Finding your PPG Folder
-Go to Steam, and find People Playground in your Library.
-Right-click it and (wait for more insturctions and links hold on)
+1. Go to Steam, and find People Playground in your Library.
+2. Right-click it, and press/hover over "Manage".
+3. Press "Browse local files", and then somehow copy the path.
+4. Make sure the path is something like this:
+    - `C:/[program files thingy]/[steam dir with steamapps]/People Playground/`
+5. MAKE SURE THE PATH HAS A SLASH AT THE END!
+THIS IS SO IMPORTANT!
+6. Put it into